-On the 1st of February we were alerted of Enkikwe’s brush with lions when a concerned Benjamin, the Head Keeper at the Ithumba Reintegration Unit, called Angela at 10.00am.
+On 1st February 2018, we were alerted of Enkikwe’s brush with lions when a concerned Benjamin, the Head Keeper at the Ithumba Reintegration Unit, called Angela at 10.00am.
 Enkikwe is part of the group of orphans led by Laragai who have been more independent recently, not unusual for elephants of their age.
 Five year old Laragai had begun the habit of opening their stockade gate at night, housing she, Kithaka, Barsilinga, Lemoyian and Garzi.
 When the six new arrivals came from Nairobi in December, Boromoko, Sirimon, Sokotei, Enkikwe, Siangiki and Olsekki decided to join up with Laragai’s little splinter herd as well, and they would spend nights outside of the stockade, sometimes wandering further afield and leaving the company of the dependent orphans and their Keepers, joining older Ex Orphans on such excursions.
 This herd of eleven good friends have grown up together in the Nursery and know each other very well; Enkikwe and Siangiki in particular are best friends and remain inseparable.
 The day of Enkikwe’s mauling was one of those days when Laragai’s herd chose to head off in a different direction to the Keepers and dependent orphans, and they headed towards the Kalovoto dry river.

 Later that morning at around 8.00 am, the Keepers heard trumpeting and a fracas coming from the direction of the dry river bed, but this is not unusual at Ithumba with numerous elephants in the area and plenty of action and noise heard daily, so they thought nothing of it.